db42/query-gen-internals-viewer/Readme.md

 Deployed using netlify (app.netlify.com) at https://query-gen-internals-viewer.netlify.app/

-Netlify auto fetches from the linked github repo
+Netlify auto fetches from the linked github repo.

+Also, deployed using github-pages on https://db42.github.io/query-gen-internals-viewer/

 ## How to run